shivakumardhandapani/Robotics-Sensing-and-Navigation/README.md

 # EECE5554 Robotics Sensing and Navigation

-This repository contains homework assignments and project files for the EECE 5554 Robotics Sensing and Navigation course at Northeastern University.
+This repository contains homework assignments and project files for the EECE 5554 Robotics Sensing and Navigation course at Northeastern University by Profeesor Thomas Consi.

 ## Contents